rvsrnvsn/ICML2019/README.md

 + Consider settings where robot has to take action quickly, e.g., catching a ball from the air
 + Need a closed-form solution in order to be able to do computation fast enough (rather than optimizing some objective)
   - Consider the dynamical system $\dot{x} = f(x)$: how to learn $f$?
-  - To learn a stable dynamical system, need to learn Lypunov function $V$
+  - To learn a stable dynamical system, need to learn Lyapunov function $V$
   - Generate estimate $\dot{x} = f(x) = E[p(\dot{x}|x)]$ using probabilistic model $p(\dot{x}|x)$, giving a closed-form solution!
     * The training data in this case come from human demonstrations
     * If no demonstrations, can be combined with reinforcement learning